cocode/BasicRS/README_code.md

 cargo run -- test_suite/hello.bas

+## ./run_all_tests.sh
+A shell script which runs tests and summarizes results.
+Does the same as cargo test, but more readable.

 ## Terminology
 A LINE is made up of multiple STATEMENTS, each one beginning with a KEYWORD.